The case study with footnotes is available here.

-- Following its takeover of the mine in March 2006, Barrick had numerous opportunities based on information provided to the company in PNG and in Canada to investigate, acknowledge and address excess use of force by mine security and police guarding the mine, which resulted in killings and beatings of men and boys, beatings, rapes and gang rapes of women and girls as well as house burnings.
+- Following its takeover of the mine in March 2006, Barrick had numerous opportunities, based on information provided to the company in PNG and in Canada, to investigate, acknowledge and address excess use of force by mine security and police guarding the mine, which resulted in killings and beatings of men and boys, beatings, rapes and gang rapes of women and girls as well as house burnings.

-The Details: A “‘hear no evil, see no evil’ approach to human rights abuses
+The Details: A ‘hear no evil, see no evil’ approach to human rights abuses

-From 2006 to late in 2010, Barrick’s public response to the allegations being brought to the company’s own AGM by Porgerans was denial in the shareholder meetings themselves and largely silence outside of the meetings.
+From 2008 to late in 2010, Barrick’s public response to the allegations being brought to the company’s own AGM by Porgerans was denial in the shareholder meetings themselves and largely silence outside of the meetings.

 Following Barrick’s acquisition of Placer Dome in 2006, researchers from Harvard University, New York University and later Columbia University, as well as from MiningWatch Canada, started to investigate and report on not only extra-judicial killings by mine security and police guarding the mine, but also on large numbers of women who detailed cases of rape and gang rape by mine security and police.
 These findings were reported in testimony before Canada’s Foreign Affairs and International Development Committee in 2009 and 2010 and in a legal brief that was tabled.
 Between 2008 and 2009, Barrick’s response to three separate letters from Harvard and New York University human rights investigators was extremely limited.
 The investigators requested to meet with the company to discuss alleged violence and asked to receive copies of specific reports pertaining to the environmental and human rights impacts of the mine.
 Barrick did not provide any information about specific killings and did not provide documents pertaining to the company’s security structure at the mine.

 In response to testimony before the Foreign Affairs and International Development Committee in 2009, Barrick chose its words carefully, noting that “no cases of sexual assault [have been] reported to mine management” and that “It is not possible for the PJV to investigate an allegation it has never received....”
 Barrick also called into question the possibility that women were raped stating that if they had been, there were “numerous avenues” available at the mine for the women to have reported the abuse.
 Barrick also stated that, since 2006, “...there have been no fatal shootings by Porgera security personnel.”
 In a subsequent hearing in 2010, New York University School of Law Center representative, Sarah Knuckey, defended her earlier testimony, which had been based on three fact finding missions.
-According to Knuckey, “Senior Barrick officials have been aware of general rape allegations at the mine since at least August 2006.”
+According to Knuckey “Senior Barrick officials have been aware of general rape allegations at the mine since at least August 2006.”
 She pointed out that “through our investigations, we quickly discovered allegations of sexual violence.
 Barrick would have been able to do the same if it had conducted any investigations at all.”
-Knuckey also clarified that, “Most of the women I met do not know to whom at the company to complain or are fearful of retribution, community disapproval, being arrested, or suffering further abuse from the police.”
+Knuckey also clarified that “Most of the women I met do not know to whom at the company to complain or are fearful of retribution, community disapproval, being arrested, or suffering further abuse from the police.”
 Finally, in regard to killings, Tyler Giannini noted that “the existence of witness statements, together with the previously referenced autopsy and police reports on the 2006 to 2008 period and killings, as included in our prior submissions, bring Barrick's statement into question and reinforce again the need for an independent investigation.”